benseven/edi.bike/site/articles/2025-08-31-looking-ahead-to-tro-sub-4th-september/index.md

 The programme of upgrades approved at TEC as part of the prioritisation project is a rolling, £2.5m pot to upgrade Travelling Safely infrastructure across the city, but is being planned and prioritised on a city-wide basis.
 So there's no guarantee for any one area ETRO coming before the Sub-Committee about the timescale or exact design - because design work will follow the Council's decision to make the ETRO permanent.
 The ETRO itself consists of minor road closures, waiting, loading and parking restrictions, rather than any detail about what materials are used to create protected cycleways there, or even the cycleways themselves.

-The meeting itself can be [watched back here](https://edinburgh.public-i.tv/core/portal/webcast_interactive/1009303) or you can read [our transcript](https://docs.google.com/document/d/1MgTxWouHu5IF7HuXoAoxHj9WQZYfgSPTziqI7Z15_TQ/edit?tab=t.0) of the proceedings.
+The meeting itself can be [watched back here](https://edinburgh.public-i.tv/core/portal/webcast_interactive/1009303){target="_blank" rel="noopen noreferrer"} or you can read [our transcript](https://docs.google.com/document/d/1MgTxWouHu5IF7HuXoAoxHj9WQZYfgSPTziqI7Z15_TQ/edit?tab=t.0){target="_blank" rel="noopen noreferrer"} of the proceedings.

 ---

 ### ✍🏽 An Open Letter

-This continued overreach and kicking of the proverbial can down the road lead to ourselves and [Spokes](http://spokes.org.uk) penning an [Open Letter to the TRO Sub and TEC Conveners](https://edi.bike/files/2025/publications/Open-Letter-RE-TRO-Sub-Committee-and-the-East-Areas-ETRO.pdf) - as well as copying in many Councillors, executives and Council Officers - calling for greater scrutiny on the remit and actions of the TRO Sub-Committee, who to our eyes are subverting the process and intentions of the Transport Committee and the council's City Mobility Plan, threatening vital protected cycle infrastructure used by residents and visitors to move safely through the East of the city.
+This continued overreach and kicking of the proverbial can down the road lead to ourselves and [Spokes](http://spokes.org.uk){target="_blank" rel="noopen noreferrer"} penning an [Open Letter to the TRO Sub and TEC Conveners](https://edi.bike/files/2025/publications/Open-Letter-RE-TRO-Sub-Committee-and-the-East-Areas-ETRO.pdf){target="_blank" rel="noopen noreferrer"} - as well as copying in many Councillors, executives and Council Officers - calling for greater scrutiny on the remit and actions of the TRO Sub-Committee, who to our eyes are subverting the process and intentions of the Transport Committee and the council's City Mobility Plan, threatening vital protected cycle infrastructure used by residents and visitors to move safely through the East of the city.

 The letter was co-signed by sixteen active travel organisations from across the city, underscoring the seriousness of what's at stake here if the TRO Sub is allowed to continue as a 'mini-TEC', undermining policy and the outcomes of what have been really positive changes for those walking, wheeling and cycling.